shikha-aggarwal/shikha-aggarwal.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+#subtitle: Why you'd want to go on a date with me
 ---

-My name is Shikha Aggarwal.
-I have following qualities:

-- I can talk.
-- I can walk.
-- I can cook.

-What else do you need?

-I usually start a lot of projects and haven't finished any till date.
+Hi!
+This be Shikha.
 Currently, I am learning to play soccer, build iPhone apps, bought a bike that wants a ride.

 ### my history